CyberCookie/siegel/core/client_build/README.md

                     [ loadersKeyMap.cssLoader ]: {
                         /*
-                            This field can be a function in case you extend one of the default loaders.
+                            This field can be a function in case you extend one of default loaders.
                         */
                         options(defaultLoaderOptions) {
                             delete defaultLoaderOptions.modules;